mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

     Extends Pandas with a column of shapely geometries to intuitively query tables of geospatially annotated data.

+These libraries provide intuitive Python wrappers around the OSGeo C/C++ libraries (GEOS, GDAL, ...) which power virtually every open source geospatial library, like PostGIS, QGIS, etc..
+They provide the same functionality, but are typically much slower due to how they use Python.
+This is acceptable for small datasets, but becomes an issue as we transition to larger and larger datasets.

-In this post we focus on GeoPandas, a geospatial extension of Pandas which helps to manages tabular data that is annotated with geometry information like points, paths, and polygons.
+In this post we focus on GeoPandas, a geospatial extension of Pandas which manages tabular data that is annotated with geometry information like points, paths, and polygons.

 ### GeoPandas Example

-For example GeoPandas makes it easy to load and plot the [Police Districts of Chicago](https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Districts/4dt9-88ua).
+GeoPandas makes it easy to load, manipulate, and plot geospatial data.
+Here are the [Police Districts of Chicago](https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Districts/4dt9-88ua).

 ```python